Mcho11/Software-Standards/C#_Standards.md

 ##Embedded Comments and Documentation##
 ###Avoid uncommented Methods and Methods with a very low comments/code ratio###
+Add comments into method implementation to explain what is their goal and how they work.
 Methods should have comments.
 Methods should have at least a ratio comment/code > X%.

 ###Avoid Classes with a very low comment/code ratio###
+Add comments into classes defintion to explain what are their goal and how they work.
 Classes should have at least a ratio comment/code > X%.

 ###Avoid Interfaces with a very low comment/code ratio###
+Interfaces must be documented.
+Documenting interfaces is extremely important as the interfaces define a contract that will be implemented and used by others.
 Interfaces should have at least a ratio comment/code > X%.

 ###Block Comments###
 Block comments should not be used above Constructors, Methods, and Properties.
 Instead use